jcabrero/jcabrero.github.io/index.md

 ## Education

 ### Ph.D. in Computer Science and Technology
 #### Universidad Carlos III de Madrid, Madrid, Spain (Nov.
 2019 - Now)
+Elaboration of my Ph.D. thesis on Privacy Preserving Techniques for Deep Learning.
+It involves the development and research of *Homomorphic Encryption*, *Secure Multiparty Computation*, *Differential Privacy* and *Federated Learning* in its application to *Deep Learning*.

 ### M.Sc. in Cybersecurity
 #### University Carlos III of Madrid, Madrid, Spain (Sep.
 2018 - Jul.
 2019)